alejolp/extmodem/README.md

 ### Testing with DTMF

 Extmodem provides a DTMF decoder for testing.
 You can use your handheld radio to test the decoder by sending DTMF codes.
 You should be able to see on the screen the decoded DTMF code.

+### Selecting the sound device to use.

+Using the alsa backend you can use the --alsa-device command line option to select another sound device, ie, hw:1.
+This option only works with the ALSA backend.

+The portaudio backend always use the default sound card, which in turn by default uses the default ALSA device.
+To select a different ALSA device you should edit your asoundrc ALSA file.
+For example:

+    # cat /etc/asound.conf

+    pcm.!default {
+            type hw
+            card 1
+    }

+    ctl.!default {
+            type hw
+            card 1
+    }

 ### APRX - TCP Kiss Support